MetPX/sarracenia/doc/Admin.rst

 What is Going On?
 -----------------

-the sr_log command can be invoked, overriding the default exchange to bind to 'xlog' instead in order to get log information for an entire broker.
+The sr_log command can be invoked to bind to 'xlog' instead of the default user exchange to get log information for an entire broker.

-Canned sr_log configuration with an *on_message* action can be configured to gather statisical information is a speedo on various aspects of operations.
+Canned sr_log configuration with an *on_message* action can be configured to gather statisical information.

 ..
 NOTE::
    FIXME: